edgedb/easy-edgedb/chapter7/index.md

 >
 > After writing "Good-bye, all!
 Mina!" in his journal, Jonathan begins to climb the wall.

-## More constraints
+## More constraints and simple ordering

 While Jonathan climbs the wall, we can continue to work on our database schema.
+Let's give it some more constraints so that we are sure what data is acceptable and what is not.

-In our book, no character has the same name so there should only be one Mina Murray, one Count Dracula, and so on.
-This is a good time to put a {ref}`constraint <docs:ref_datamodel_constraints>` on `name` in the `Person` type to make sure that we don't have duplicate inserts.
+No character in our book has the same name, so so there should only be one Mina Murray, one Count Dracula, and so on.
+No `PC` object should have the same name either: imagine that you created a `PC` to play the game but the next day someone else shows up with the same name as you!
+Even worse, any `update` done to a `PC filter .name = your_name` might end up updating both characters at the same time.

+To avoid this, we can put a {ref}`constraint <docs:ref_datamodel_constraints>` on `name` in the `Person` type to make sure that we don't have duplicate inserts.
 A `constraint` is a limitation, which we saw already in `age` for humans that can only go up to 120:

 ```constraint max_value(120);```